QuantumLabsLtda/adonisjs-cerberus/README.md

 2. `CERBERUS_RESOURCE_NOT_FOUND`: This error occours when you're trying to check for *permissions* in a *Resource* that doesn't exist.
 The error *status code* is `404`.

 You can handle this errors manually for custom messages.
 Check [Adonis Framework Official Docs](https://adonisjs.com/docs/4.1/) and search for [Error Handling](https://adonisjs.com/docs/4.1/exceptions).

+## Tips

+**SQLite** - If you're using SQLite, you may notice a bug when running `user` migrations.
+This happens because SQLite doesn't support `ALTER TABLE` with a constraint.
+[Here](https://www.sqlite.org/omitted.html) you can find info about this issue in SQLite's [official docs](https://www.sqlite.org/docs.html).
+I suggest you to create `role_id` foreign key manually in your `user` migration.

 ## Todo